Learning to control your breath means you can learn to control your mind

 Change Your Brain the Yoga Way – Breathe

-These are uncertain times, difficult times, scary times.
-Depending upon where you live you may be encouraged to isolate through social distancing and self quarantine.
+For several years we’ve been experiencing uncertain times, difficult times, scary times.
+Depending upon where you live you may be encouraged to isolate through social distancing and self-quarantine.
 Solitude can be toxic to an addict.
 Addiction is a disease of isolation and separation.
 Being alone can bring you back to the grip of old thinking, ‘stinkin’ thinkin.’

 Changing your brain takes a lot – but it’s worth it